SilentByte/artai/README.md

 ## Inspiration

 Digital art is growing more popular at a rapid pace, including generative art using neural networks and machine learning.
 We wanted to create something that is unique, dynamic, and allows for audience-participation.
-As our team consits of a software engineer and an artist, this hackathon was a great opportunity for interdisciplinary collaboration and we considered this project as our personal challenge to learn more about each other's field of work.
+As our team consists of a software engineer and an artist, this hackathon was a great opportunity for interdisciplinary collaboration and we considered this project as our personal challenge to learn more about each other's field of work.

 ## What it does